AdobeDocs/experience-manager-65.en/help/managing/best-practices.md

 ---
 title: Managing Projects - Best Practices Checklist
 description: Managing a project to implement Adobe Experience Manager (AEM) requires planning and understanding.
 The Project Checklists are intended as a set of best practices for project delivery.
-They guide you through all phases of the project life cycle and provide high-level monitoring of your current status.
+They guide you through all phases of the project life cycle and provide high-level monitoring of your status.
 contentOwner: User
 products: SG_EXPERIENCEMANAGER/6.5/MANAGING
 topic-tags: managing-checklist, introduction